 The Biggest Factors in Vehicle Cost of Ownership

 Whether you hope to resell your new vehicle in a few years or run it into the ground, keeping maintenance costs low can go along way toward helping you stay on track for your financial goals.
-Not only should you account for basic upkeep, such as tire rotations and oil changes, but also potential repair and replacement costs as well.
+You should account for not only basic upkeep, such as tire rotations and oil changes, but also potential repair and replacement costs.